eclipse-vertx/vert.x/README.md

 * Runs on the JVM.
 * Everything is asynchronous.
 * Embraces the style of node.js and extends it to the JVM.
 Think node.js *on steroids*.
 Plus some.
 * Polyglot.
-The same (or similar) API will be available in multiple languages: Ruby, Java, Groovy, (Python, JS, Clojure, Scala)
+The same (or similar) API will be available in multiple languages: Initially Ruby (JRuby) and Groovy, and going ahead...
+JavaScript (Rhino/Nashorn), Python (Jython), Clojure, Scala etc.
 * Goes with the recent developments with InvokeDynamic in Java 7 and bets on the JVM being the future premier runtime for dynamic languages.
 * Enables you to create network servers or clients incredibly easily.
 * True threading.
 Unlike node.js, Python Twisted or Ruby EventMachine, it has true multi-threaded scalability.
 No more spinning up 32 instances just to utilise the cores on your server.